audiopixel/pixelmixer/README.md

-PixelMix by AudioPixel is a OpenGL visuals engine optimized for performance that generates, blends, and maps pixel shaders onto surfaces in 3D space.
+PixelMixer by AudioPixel is a graphics engine optimized for performance that is able to generate, blend, and map OpenGL pixel shaders in 3D space.

 Runs in the browser using WebGL and Three.js, and is easy to add to any web application.
-The generated shaders can also be run (and cached) in any OpenGL environment (such as C++ / Java / IPhone / Android).
+The generated shaders can also be run (and cached) in any OpenGL ES 2.0 environment (such as C / Java / IPhone / Android).

-The original goal in creating PixelMix was to drive led lighting and video projection equipment.
-It is capable of capturing color/data values of 3D pixels at fast framerates, which can be used for communication to physical lighting equipment using protocols such as Video, UDP, & DMX.
+The original goal in creating PixelMixer was to drive lighting and video projection equipment.
+It is capable of capturing all color / data values of 3D pixels at fast framerates, which can be used for communication to physical lighting equipment using protocols such as Video, UDP, & DMX.

 There are other advantages as well when compared to standard OpenGL pixel shaders, as shown in the comparison table below.